 - Pandas Count Occurrences in Column – i.e. Unique Values

 - Repeated Measures ANOVA in Python using Statsmodels

 Download Psychomotor Vigilance Test (PVT) Created in PsychoPy

 The Psychomotor Vigilance Test created in this Psychopy Tutorial can be downloaded from this GitHub page.
 Most of the experimental tasks I create are published under a CC-BY license, so make sure you give me credit.
 For example, it would be preferable to use this blog post in the reference.
 More information about this can be found in README.
-Finally, you have any problems with this file – please open an issue on GitHub.
+Finally, if you have any problems with this file – please open an issue on GitHub.